Biocuration: Computational text mining for curation

-Natural-language processing and text mining technologies can help biocurators to extract of information for manual curation.
+Natural-language processing and text mining technologies can help biocurators extract information for manual curation.
 Text mining can scale curation efforts, supporting the identification of gene names, for example, as well as for partially inferring ontologies.
 The conversion of unstructured assertions to structured information makes use of techniques like named entity recognition and parsing of dependencies.
 Text-mining of biomedical concepts faces challenges regarding variations in reporting, and the community is working to increase the machine-readability of articles.

 During the COVID-19 pandemic, biomedical text mining was heavily used to cope with the large amount of published scientific research about the topic (over 50.000 articles).

 The popular NLP python package SpaCy has a modification for biomedical texts, SciSpaCy, which is maintained by the Allen Institute for AI.

-Among the challenges for text-mining applied to biocuration is the difficulty of accessing full texts of biomedical articles due to pay wall, linking the challenges of biocuration to those of the open-access movement.
+Among the challenges for text-mining applied to biocuration is the difficulty of accessing full texts of biomedical articles due to pay walls, linking the challenges of biocuration to those of the open-access movement.

 A complementary approach to biocuration via text mining involves applying optical character recognition to biomedical figures, coupled to automatic annotation algorithms.
 This has been used to extract gene information from pathway figures, for example.

 Suggestions to improve the written text to facilitate annotations range from using controlled natural languages to providing clear association of concepts (such as genes and proteins) with the particular species of interest.